Awards (A slideshow of award-winning and exhibited images is at the top of the page).

 The Guild of Photographers

 The Guild of Photographers is a professional trade body of which I am proud to be a member.
-I am currently working towards "Qualified Status" which is regarded as the equivalent of a Licentiate of the Royal Photographic Society (LRPS).
+I have recently gained "Qualified Status" which is regarded as the equivalent of a Licentiate of the Royal Photographic Society (LRPS), and will soon be working towards Craftsman status.

 The Guild's business-based qualifications are 'live' qualifications, meaning members are subject to dip-sample at any time and qualifications (even memberships) can be removed from members should they are no longer delivering the required standards